bbriscoe/single-delay-metric/README.md

 ## The 'Benchmark Effect'

 As explained in the introduction, defining a delay metric is not just about choosing a percentile.
 The layer to measure and the background traffic pattern to use also have to be defined.
 As soon as these have been settled on, researchers, product engineers, etc. tend to optimize around this set of conditions---the so-called 'benchmark effect'.
-It is possible that harmonizing around one choice of percentile will lead to a benchmark effect.
+In fact, it could be argued that the historical use of average latency as the single metric led to issues like bufferbloat being ignored for so long.
+It is possible that harmonizing around one choice of percentile will similarly lead to a benchmark effect.

-However, a percentile metric seems robust against such perverse incentives, because it seems hard to contrive performance results that fall off a cliff just beyond a certain percentile.
-Nonetheless, the best way to mitigate any benchmark effect is to ensure that the percentile chosen for the benchmark realistically reflects the needs of most applications.
+However, a percentile metric seems robust against perverse incentives, because it seems hard to contrive performance results that fall off a cliff just beyond a certain percentile.
+Nonetheless, the best way to mitigate any benchmark effect is to ensure that the metric chosen for the benchmark realistically reflects the needs of most applications.

 ## How to articulate a percentile to the public?